Planting a pest-resistant garden

 So I hit the books, studying up on organic and sustainable ways to keep pests at bay, and here’s what I learned: It's important to cultivate a diverse, native-to-your-region garden.
 Doing so will support healthy growth, and the healthier your plants, the less likely they’ll send out the distress signals that invite trouble, because pests tend to feed on the most vulnerable plants.

 How to cultivate a healthy garden

 Invite good bugs to do your work for you.
 You might not realize it but there is such a thing as a good bug.
-Honey Bees and wasps pollinate crops, lacewings devour aphids, and ground beetles prey on slugs.
+Honey bees and wasps pollinate crops, lacewings devour aphids, and ground beetles prey on slugs.
 Spiders are also a gardener’s friend.
-The world’s spider population is estimated to weigh nearly 25 million tons and eats up to 800 million tons of insects each year!
+The world’s spider population, estimated to weigh nearly 25 million tons, eats up to 800 million tons of insects each year!

 Put out the welcome mat by planting many different types of plants that bloom and ripen at different times.
 Growing a diversity of plants creates a hospitable habitat full of food, like pollen, all year long.
 Shady plants give them a way to escape from afternoon sun so they continue to do the hard work for you.
 Without food and shelter that lasts from one season to the next, the good bugs leave and your garden suffers.